 In the 16th century the ownership of the property passed from Renato di Challant to Gladio de Cordone and eventually to the Trucchietti family, each in turn they made the estate more productive.
-In 1856 Marquis Leone Doria Lamba of Doria’s family from Genova bought the property and during the reign of Carlo Alberto decorations and embellishments were added to make the building more refined, in an elegant neoclassical style.
+In 1856 Marquis Leone Doria Lamba, of Doria’s family from Genova, bought the property and during the reign of Carlo Alberto decorations and embellishments were added to make the building more refined, in an elegant neoclassical style.

 The park, like many of Kurten’s projects for the court of the House of Savoy and for the nobility of the realm, follows the English romantic vision.
 Nature has been “recreated” to enhance the beauty of the natural environment and leave open spaces through the woods, which were planted 180 years ago, so as to enhance the views.
 In front of the main building there is a large green area where a flock of Texel sheep graze.
 The woodlands which surround the park are crossed by pathways and from these shortcuts visitors can enjoy the views.